RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_1.rst

 1. *value field* is editable, while it should be readonly
 2. The Value field should automatically equals the result of price * quantity.

 Front End customization
 -----------------------

-Let's enhance our Sales Page and make `value` a read only and compute it on the front end and display it to the user.
+Let's enhance our Sales Page and make `value` a read only
-To do that we need to add a little javascript to handle the client side calculation, and to do that we'll need a create our own template.

-Let's customize our admin.
-Set the add/change form templates and set readonly to the value field widget

 .. code-block:: python